 The humanist and scientist Salvatore Puledda made the 7 of January of 1989 in Florence, the capital of historical humanism, a tribute to Galileo Galilei, Giordano Bruno and other precursors of science today.
 On that occasion, a commitment was made among the attendees, to fight decisively so that the advance of science is put at the service of the human being.

-From that event came the initiative in World without Wars to carry out an action that would evoke and define that commitment to those interested.
-The "Ethical Commitment" was created and an event was held at the University of Distance Education in Madrid in which professors, professors and students performed it in 10 languages.
+From that event arose the initiative in World without Wars to carry out an action that evoked and defined that commitment to those interested.
+The “Ethical Commitment” was created and an event was held at the University of Distance Education of Madrid in which professors, professors and students performed it in 10 languages.

 Ethical Commitment